swatia-code/data_structure_and_algorithm/README.md

-# data_structure_and_algorithm
+#  Data Structures and Algorithm

-This contains a collection of data structure and algorithm problems that will help in deeper understanding of concepts.
+As an engineer, it is inevitable to enhance your problem solving skills irrespective of your experience.
+This repo contains a collection of data structure and algorithm problems that will help in deeper understanding of concepts.